Biden seeks new chapter in troubled Middle East

 Another significant stumbling block has been the lack of a new nuclear agreement with Iran.
 The last round of negotiations in Doha, Qatar ended without success.
 The Saudis, as well as the Israelis, have been frustrated that the White House has not abandoned efforts to revive the deal with Tehran.

-“We want the Saudis to feel that the U.S. is committed to its security long term, and that, in turn, the Saudis are committed to U.S. national security interests as well,” said Richard Goldberg, who served as a senior National Security Council adviser on Iran in the Trump administration.
+“We want the Saudis to feel that the U.S. is committed to its security long term, and that, in turn, the Saudis are committed to U.S. national security interests as well,” said Richard Goldberg, a senior adviser at the Foundation for Defense of Democracies who served as a senior National Security Council adviser on Iran in the Trump administration.
 “The president is saying ahead of his trip, ‘We are going to continue to hedge on you.’
 If I was MBS looking at that, I would say, ‘Well, then I’m going to hedge against you as well.’”

 The threat from Iran, which would only increase if it built a nuclear weapon, has spurred greater cooperation between Arab nations and Israel, something that would have been unthinkable decades ago.
 Biden hopes to foster closer ties during his trip, and it’s notable that he will be the first U.S. president to travel directly from Israel to Saudi Arabia.